a11yhood/accessible-switches/switches/about-us.md

 <br>
 I’m a junior studying Electrical and Computer Engineering at UW.
 I’ve been leading the Switch System team this academic year, and this is my third year in HuskyADAPT.
 Over that time, I’ve gained hands-on experience working with accessible switches and designing tools that support inclusive technology.

 **Katherine Escoto Licona**
 <br>
 I'm a junior majoring in Geography Data Science with a minor in Leadership & Informatics.
-This is my first year in HuskyADAPT.I've been working on structuring and styling the website for the project and handling how to best to cordinate the needs of users to serve the best use of our website to show about acessible switches that can be built or how to make them at home.
+This is my first year in HuskyADAPT.
+I've been working on structuring and styling the website for the project and handling how to best to cordinate the needs of users to serve the best use of our website to show about acessible switches that can be built or how to make them at home.

 **Katelyn Doan**
 <br>